Five high school seniors have won $10,000 college scholarships awarded by the Chicago Coalition for the Homeless (CCH) on June 27.

 CCH scholarships will assist 21 students in the coming school year.
-Students will attend colleges and universities across Illinois as well as in Georgia and two historically black colleges and universities (HBCUs) in Washington, D.C. and South Carolina.
+Students will attend colleges and universities in Illinois, Wisconsin, and Missouri, and historically black colleges and universities (HBCUs) in Washington, D.C., Alabama, and Mississippi.
 Also, a $500 book award is given to past winners who go on to graduate school; three awards will be given in 2019-20.

 The 2019 scholarship winners are:

 Alexandria Bolling, Chicago – Howard University, Washington, D.C.

 An aspiring English teacher, Alex graduated from Evanston Township High School.
 She was active all four years on the debate team and a senior co-captain.
 To secure a better high school education, Alex’s mother sent her from Louisiana to live with an aunt’s family in Evanston.
 After the family was evicted two years ago, getting to school required Alex to make three-hour daily commutes to and from the South Side, where she doubles-up with other relatives.

 “Traveling took away valuable study and homework time.
 By the time I got home, I would be exhausted,” said Alex – who now celebrates the scholarship and tenacity that got her into Howard, “my dream school.”

 Tavarion Laquon Foster, Chicago – Stillman College, Tuscaloosa, Alabama

 Tavarion will attend Stillman College, the first in his family to go to college.

 “I plan to become an educator, attending an HBCU, being mentored and guided by professors who may have a similar experience as mine.
 This will shape me to be the best teacher I can be,” he wrote in his scholarship application.